 Reinebringen is located in Moskenes municipality, near Reine village.
 With a height of 448m (1470 ft), it’s nowhere close to being one of the tallest mountains in Lofoten but what it lacks in height, it surely makes up for with its view.

 Because of the spectacular view, the relatively easy access and all the photos of this hike shared on social media, Reinebringen has become a highly popular destination on the Lofoten Islands.
+Despite the crowds, this hike simply has to be on your Lofoten itinerary.
+It’s popular for a reason!

 Before the construction of the stairs, the Reinebringen trail was a slippery muddy mess with frequent rockfalls that sometimes caused injuries and even deaths to hikers.
 It was even considered one of Norway’s most dangerous tourist destinations.
 Thankfully, these days are over and the stairs make it a lot safer and more convenient to do this hike.